hexbatch/apple-core/layer-docs/a-inner-layers/rates.md

 Also, these sets can be used by proxies.

 Rate sets can be split by the user though, and the elements given to others.
+Rates can be traded and parts of contracts.
+The special step is splitting them into the different sets to be in the market.
+Rate elements can be split into two or more new rates, destorying the original rate.
+Users cannot adjust rate tokens.
+Permissions are set to allow admin flag for changing the rate elememts.

-it's just the elements that cannot be modified other than the ownership.
-Once an element is used up, it can be destroyed.
-There is really no way to recharge it
+Once a rate is used up, it can be destroyed.

 A rate set can have multiple elements for the same api call.